 Addressing a real-world challenge

-Lang and her colleagues are the first Stevens students to participate in the Field Consulting Program, in which MBA candidates work with a company to address a real-world challenge executives are facing.
+Lang and her colleagues are the first Stevens students to participate in the Industry Capstone Program, in which MBA candidates work with a company to address a real-world challenge executives are facing.
 Pershing, a BNY Mellon company, asked students to assess how its business might be affected by the rise of computer-enabled systems that use intelligent algorithms to automatically manage an individual’s finances.

 In a presentation to Pershing executives at the company’s Jersey City headquarters in May, the students walked high-level employees through their research into how disruptive so called “robo-advisers” might be to their clients’ businesses, and made a number of recommendations as to how the company could position their clients to take advantage of what students say is a growing trend.
 Among their suggestions: creating online platforms for investors, diversification into areas outside the realm of those algorithms, and building a stronger traditional advice model with high-touch customer service.